ChemeketaCS/csweb/content/courses/cs161/202030/week05.md

 read 10.2.11 and 10.2.12—talks about how to use strings as a stream (like a file you can read and write).

+### Midterm Review

+Midterm is next week\!
+Check in Elearn in the Assignments : Practice Quizzes area to try some practice questions.
+Make sure to check it out to make sure you both understand how the midterm works and to practice typing code in elearn.

+### Wrapup

 Take the quiz.

 Do the assignment.

-Midterm is next week\!
-Check the Files area for a sample midterm.

 ## Extra Info